Twin TQFTs and Frobenius algebras: Singular cobordisms and the category

 \begin{corollary} Let $[\Sigma] \in \textbf{Sing-2Cob}(\textbf{n}, \textbf{m})$ be connected.
 Then $[\Sigma] = [\mbox{NF}(\Sigma)].$ \end{corollary} \begin{proof} $ [\mbox{NF}(\Sigma)] = [f^{-1}([\mbox{NF}_{W \to C}(f([\Sigma]))])] = [f^{-1}([f([\Sigma])])]=[\Sigma].$ \end{proof}

-\begin{corollary} If $[\Sigma], [\Sigma'] \in \textbf{Sing-2Cob}_{W\to C}(\textbf{n}, \textbf{m})$ are connected singular $2$-cobordisms with the same genus and singular boundary permutation, then $[\Sigma] = [\Sigma'].$ \end{corollary} \begin{proof} This follows at once from the fact that the normal form of a singular $2$-cobordism is characterized by the singular boundary permutation and genus of the cobordism. \end{proof}
+\begin{corollary} If $[\Sigma], [\Sigma'] \in \textbf{Sing-2Cob}(\textbf{n}, \textbf{m})$ are connected cobordisms with the same singular boundary permutation, genus and singular number, then $[\Sigma] = [\Sigma'].$ \end{corollary} \begin{proof} This follows at once from the fact that the normal form of a singular cobordism is characterized by the singular boundary permutation, genus and singular number of the cobordism. \end{proof}

-\begin{proposition} The category \textbf{Sing-2Cob} of singular $2$-dimensional cobordisms is equivalent to the symmetric monoidal category freely generated by a twin Frobenius algebra. \end{proposition}
+Putting together the results of this section, we obtain: \begin{theorem} The symmetric monoidal category $\textbf{Sing-2Cob}$ is generated (under composition and disjoint union) by the following singular $2$-cobordisms: